-- b.
+b.
 Compare the two companies.
 How are the representations for the net income of the two companies similar?
 How do they differ?
-What relationships are highlighted in each representation? - c.
+What relationships are highlighted in each representation?

+c.
 If both companies were able to meet their net income growth goals, which company would you choose to invest in?
-Why?

-d.
+Why? d.
 When, if ever, would your projections suggest that the two companies have the same net income?
 How did you find this?
-Will they ever have the same net income again?
+Will they ever have the same net income again? meemer new ara yea maa amer wan arey ever nave the same net meeme again. e.

-e.
 Since we are creating the models for these companies we can choose to have a discrete model or a continuous model.
-What are the advantages or disadvantages for each type of model?
+What are the advantages or disadvantages for each type of model? model.

-2.8 Getting Down to Business - Teacher Notes
+2.4 Getting Down to Business - Teacher Notes